Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, North Balgowlah had a median income among taxpayers of $75,307 and an average level standing at $138,949.
-This places it in the top percentile nationally compared to levels of $60,817 and $83,003 across Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $81,979 (median) and $151,260 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes all rank highly in North Balgowlah, between the 93rd and 99th percentiles nationally.
-The largest segment comprises 51.7% earning $4000+ weekly (1,972 residents), differing from patterns across the region where $1,500 - 2,999 dominates with 30.9%.
-Economic strength emerges through 60.5% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 14.4% of income while strong earnings rank residents within the 99th percentile for disposable income and the area's SEIFA income ranking places it in the 10th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, North Balgowlah had a median income among taxpayers of $75,307.
+The average income stood at $138,949.
+Nationally, this places North Balgowlah in the top percentile.
+In Greater Sydney, the median and average incomes were $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for North Balgowlah would be approximately $81,979 (median) and $151,260 (average) as of September 2025.
+Census 2021 income data shows household, family, and personal incomes in North Balgowlah rank highly nationally, between the 93rd and 99th percentiles.
+The largest segment comprises 51.7% earning $4000+ weekly (1,972 residents), differing from regional patterns where $1,500 - 2,999 dominates with 30.9%.
+Economic strength is evident through 60.5% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Housing accounts for 14.4% of income.
+Strong earnings rank residents within the 99th percentile for disposable income.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income